Ethanol10/rimuru-tempest-ror2/README.md

 ## Latest Changes

-- v1.1.0
+- v1.1.1
-    - Added support for SotS
+    - Fixed Proc-coefficient on Black Lightning from defaulting to using damage as a proc coefficient.
-    - Fixed an issue where errors were spammed transitioning to a new stage with rimuru buffs.
+    - Smoothed out teleport instead of instantly teleporting.
 - v1.0.0
     - Devour now has **unique buffs for every monster in the base and expansion** (SotV).
 (Further new enemies may not be supported if created.)
         - We'll update a wiki page later with the list of skills.